Continuous variable quantum key distribution with two-mode squeezed states: Results

-To prove the security of our CV QKD protocol, it is sufficient to consider the class of collective attacks as they have been shown to be optimal under certain symmetries of the protocol \cite{extremality,proof1,proof2,finetti}.
-For collective attacks and using the classical technique of reverse reconciliation~\cite{exp1}, the achievable key rate (in the asymptotic limit of an infinitely long raw key and for perfect classical post-processing) is given by
+{\bf Secret Key.} To prove the security of our CV-QKD protocol, it is sufficient to consider the class of collective attacks as they have been shown to be optimal under certain symmetries of the protocol \cite{extremality,proof1,proof2,finetti}.
+For collective attacks and using the classical technique of reverse reconciliation~\cite{exp1}, the achievable key rate (in the asymptotic limit of an infinitely long raw key) is given by

-where $I_{AB}$ is the Shannon mutual information between the data of Alice and Bob, and $\chi_{BE}$ is the Holevo bound on the information available between Bob and Eve \cite{holevo}.
+where $I_{AB}$ is the Shannon mutual information between the data of Alice and Bob, $\chi_{BE}$ is the Holevo bound on the information available between Bob and Eve and $\beta$ is the post-processing efficiency.

-To use this general framework for the calculations of the key rate, it is necessary to define a theoretical preparation scheme~\cite{vlad1,fred,equiv} where the actual two-mode state of Alice and Bob is part of a higher mode pure state~\cite{braunstein2005}.
+To use this general framework for the calculations of the key rate, it is necessary to define a theoretical preparation scheme~\cite{vlad1,fred,equiv} where the actual two-mode state of Alice and Bob is part of a pure multi-mode state~\cite{braunstein2005}.
 This purification is generated by using pure sources and accounting for all modes.
 For example, the standard prepare-and-measure coherent state or squeezed state protocols are often treated theoretically by an equivalent entanglement based protocol.
-In the present work, the actual setup is already entanglement based however the resulting states are impure due to imperfections in the squeezing sources and the imposed modulations.
-We therefore define a theoretical preparation scheme (see Fig. \ref{purification_scheme2}) that can generate any two-mode Gaussian state between Alice and Bob as part of a pure four-mode state (see methods).
+In the present work, the actual setup is already partially entanglement based however the resulting states are impure due to imperfections in the squeezing sources and the imposed modulations.
+We therefore define a theoretical preparation scheme (see Fig. \ref{theosetup} b)) that can generate any two-mode Gaussian state between Alice and Bob as part of a pure four-mode state (see Methods).